robinrendle/robinrendle.com/newsletter/where-has-england-gone.md

 As we take pictures and run around with my nephew I wonder where my righteous indignation has run off to.
 Where was the England that I remember?
 The one full of sadness and despair?
 The country that felt unbearably hopeless in my teen years and made me run away in my early 20s?

 This isn’t what I remember at all.
 In this new, alien place there are lovely little chapels and bright green fields and clean meadows.
-There’s museums where grimy old pubs used to sit and a beautiful city perched on a bay that looks as glorious as San Francisco does at its peak and when its showing off.
+There’s museums where grimy old pubs used to sit and a beautiful city perched on a bay that looks as glorious as San Francisco does at its peak when it’s showing off.

 There’s a whole country full of things to see and do and places to be quiet in.